isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-posterior-tibial-tendonitis/index.md

 The upper features an engineered mesh that has a 3D Fit Print.
 The upper provides a flexible fit that helps to control overpronation.
 The lightweight yet durable structure of the upper provides excellent breathability for a more comfortable run.

-The forefoot is also spacious and [wide footed runners](https://pestpolicy.com/best-running-shoes-for-men-with-wide-feet/) will benefit from the roomier forefoot.
+The forefoot is also spacious and [wide footed runners](https://pestpolicy.com/best-running-shoes-for-men-with-wide-feet/)will benefit from the roomier forefoot.
 The padded tongue ensures even distribution of pressure on top of the foot.
 Hence helps to prevent pain on top of the foot.

 The outsole of GTS 20 uses a blown rubber compound thats softer and flexible compared to other rubber materials.
 The rubber compound delivers traction and offers protection against abrasion.
 Underneath the outsole, there are Omega Flex Grooves that enhances the shoes flexibility.
 Pros: - Delivers great shock absorption - Offers stability - Comfortable - Cushioned - Best for wide feet men